mairisb/tspark/README.md

 ## Getting started

-Kickstart your development journey with a touch of elegance using this powerful command:
+To start the client and server in development mode, use the following command:

 ```
 npx nx run-many --parallel --target=serve --projects=client,server --host=0.0.0.0
 ```

-### VSCode launch.json
+### VSCode launch configuration

-We care about your development comfort.
-That's why our project comes equipped with a pre-configured launch.json for VSCode.
-Navigate through your codebase with ease, as you effortlessly debug and fine-tune your project.
+For your convenience, we've included a pre-configured launch.json in the project.
+Enhance your development experience with seamless debugging and code navigation in VSCode.

 ### Launching client and server separately

+To launch the client and server separately, use the following commands:

 #### Client
 ```